Visayan rhabdornis: Ecology and behavior

-It is a generalist with its diet as it feeds on various food sources such as insects, berries and nectar.
+The Visayan rhabdornis is a generalist in its diet as it feeds on various food sources such as insects, berries and nectar.
 It typically forages in the canopy and perches on dead trees.

 Not much is known about its breeding habits.
 Season is presumed to be March to June which is around the time most other forest birds breed.
 Nest is made from sticks placed in a tree cavity.

 Habitat and conservation status

-It lives in sub-montane and montane primary and secondary forest, forest edge and occasionally in clearings with an altitude range of 800 to 1,700 meters above sea level.
+The Visayan rhabdornis lives in sub-montane and montane primary and secondary forest, forest edge and occasionally in clearings with an altitude range of 800 to 1,700 meters above sea level.
 It is often seen on the upper levels of the forest strata in the canopy.

 IUCN Red List has assessed the Visayan rhabdornis as Least Concern, with an estimated population of 2,500 to 9,999 mature individuals.
 This species was previously listed as a vulnerable species due to its rarity but the assessors justified its downlisting by stating that this species was likely overlooked and its submontane habitat is less under threat than the remaining lowland forest.
 However, a researcher spent 51 days in Northwest Panay Peninsula Natural Park and only encountered this bird 6 times despite actively looking for this bird, highlighting its rarity.